KZY20112001/db_query_optimizer/db/README.md

         - Change Username to `admin`
         - Set Password to `admin`
 1. Click on "Save".
-1. You can now interact with the Database, check `TPC-H -> tpch1g -> Tables`.
+1. You can now interact with the Database, check `TPC-H -> Databases -> tpch -> Schemas -> Public -> Tables`.
 You can use the query editor by right clicking and using the Query Tool.
 1. You should be able to access pgAdmin and the PostgreSQL database should be preserved between sessions.